gvwilson/sdxpy/src/viewer/index.md

-Doing this is unnecessary in most cases—if the user's action doesn't modify the text being shown, there's no need to redraw it—but keeping track of which actions do and don't require re-draw would require extra code (and extra debugging).
+Doing this is unnecessary in most cases—if the user's action doesn't modify the text being shown, there's no need to redraw it—but keeping track of which actions do and don't require redraw would require extra code (and extra debugging).
 For now,
 we'll do the simple, inefficient thing.